stonehippo/testable-js-project/README.md

 Usage
 -----

-The first thing you'll want, if you don't already have it, to install Node.js.
+The first thing you'll want, if you don't already have it, is to install Node.js.
 You can do that with [Brew](http://mxcl.github.com/homebrew/) on OS X, or use one of the installers available on the [Node.js downloads page](http://nodejs.org/downloads/).

 Ok, now fork this repo.

 After that, you'll want to get the Grunt CLI (also called `grunt-cli`).
-This is the newer (~0.4.x) version of grunt; if you're using 0.3.x, you're need to remove it with `npm uninstall -g grunt`.
+This is the newer (~0.4.x) version of grunt; if you're using 0.3.x, you need to remove it with `npm uninstall -g grunt`.

 To install the latest version of `grunt-cli`: